google/googletest/googlemock/README.md

 see file [${GTEST\_DIR}/include/gtest/internal/gtest-port.h](
 ../googletest/include/gtest/internal/gtest-port.h).

-### Choosing a TR1 Tuple Library ###

-Google Mock uses the C++ Technical Report 1 (TR1) tuple library heavily.
-Unfortunately TR1 tuple is not yet widely available with all compilers.
-The good news is that Google Test 1.4.0+ implements a subset of TR1 tuple that's enough for Google Mock's need.
-Google Mock will automatically use that implementation when the compiler doesn't provide TR1 tuple.

-Usually you don't need to care about which tuple library Google Test and Google Mock use.
-However, if your project already uses TR1 tuple, you need to tell Google Test and Google Mock to use the same TR1 tuple library the rest of your project uses, or the two tuple implementations will clash.
-To do that, add

-    -DGTEST_USE_OWN_TR1_TUPLE=0

-to the compiler flags while compiling Google Test, Google Mock, and your tests.
-If you want to force Google Test and Google Mock to use their own tuple library, just add

-    -DGTEST_USE_OWN_TR1_TUPLE=1

-to the compiler flags instead.

-If you want to use Boost's TR1 tuple library with Google Mock, please refer to the Boost website (http://www.boost.org/) for how to obtain it and set it up.

 ### As a Shared Library (DLL) ###

 Google Mock is compact, so most users can build and link it as a static